getsentry/sentry-cli/docs/send-event.rst

 Basic Events
 ------------

-For basic message events you just need to provide the ``--message`` or ``-m`` parameter to send a message::
+For basic message events, you just need to provide the ``--message`` or ``-m`` parameter to send a message::

     $ sentry-cli send-event -m "Hello from Sentry"

 This will send a single message to sentry and record it as an event.
-Along with that event it sends basic information about the machine you are running ``sentry-cli`` on.
+Along with that event, it sends basic information about the machine you are running ``sentry-cli`` on.
 You can provide ``-m`` multiple times to send multiple lines::